The Secret to Being 6x More Likely to Get Promoted

 6. Commit to Confidentiality

-Good mastermind groups are built on trust, creating a safe space to be vulnerable.
-Make sure your group has clear boundaries around confidentiality and nondisclosure.
+Good mentoring is built on trust, creating a safe space to be vulnerable.
+Make sure your mentoring program has clear boundaries around confidentiality and nondisclosure.

-It’s important to be able to speak freely in a group and not worry about someone stealing your idea or lead.
+It’s important to be able to speak freely and not worry about someone stealing your idea or lead.
 Confidentiality is important and should be respected by each one of the members.
-The better groups put it in writing.
+The better programs, like Dana’s, put it in writing.

 Barbara Bish, Global Medical Affairs, The Janssen Pharmaceutical Companies of Johnson & Johnson